R518 (South Africa): Route

 Its western terminus is an intersection with the R510 at Lephalale (Ellisras).
 It goes east for 69 kilometres to meet the southern terminus of the R561 at the village of Marken and turn southwards.

-The R518 continues south, then south-east, for 103 kilometres to meet the N11 National Route and enter the town of Mokopane.
-The R518 and the N11 become one road south-east into the city centre.
-In the city centre of Mokopane, the R518 and the N11 meet the R101 and all 3 routes are co-signed on the road southwards (Thabo Mbeki Drive).
+The R518 continues south, then south-east (partially as the Kloof Pass), for 103 kilometres to meet the N11 national route at Masehlaneng and enter the town of Mokopane.
+The R518 and the N11 become one road south-east into the city centre, bypassing Sekgakgapeng.
+In the city centre of Mokopane, the R518 and the N11 meet the R101 and all three routes are co-signed on the road southwards (Thabo Mbeki Drive).

 At the 2nd junction afterwards, by Mokopane Mall, the R518 leaves Thabo Mbeki Drive (which remains designated as the R101 & N11) and becomes its own road south-east.
-After 6 kilometres, it crosses the N1 National Route and continues south-east, then east, for 35 kilometres to reach the town of Zebediela.
+After 6 kilometres, it crosses the N1 national route and continues south-east, then east, for 35 kilometres to reach the town of Zebediela.
 In Zebediela's eastern suburbs, the R518 meets the R519 and they are one road southwards for 2.5 kilometres before the R518 becomes its own road eastwards.

 The R518 continues to enter the township of Lebowakgomo, where it meets with the R579 before continuing eastwards.
 Just east of Lebowakgomo, the R518 reaches its end at a junction with the R37 (Orrie Baragwanath Pass).

+Incidents

+2024 Mmamatlakala bus crash

+On 28 March 2024, a passenger bus heading from Molepolole, Botswana to Moria crashed approximately 5 kilometres west of the village of Mmamatlakala on the section of the R518 between Marken and Mokopane (Kloof Pass).
+It fell off the Mmamatlakala Bridge.